brandontrabucco/glove/README.md

 ## Usage

-Congratulations, you are now prepared to run your natural language experiemnts using one of the most powerful word embeddings.
+Congratulations, you are now prepared to run your natural language experiments using one of the most powerful word embeddings.
 You can load the glove vocabulary and embedding matrix using the following command.

 ```
 brandon@btrabucco.com:~/glove$ python3